veaz/rootstock-academy-dev-course/README.md

 - Review the lesson videos before starting exercises
 - Check the exercise descriptions in each module's README
 - Test your code frequently using the provided test suites
-- Ask questions in the course community forum
+- Ask questions in the course community forum (Discord) or using GitHub Issues
 - Review the reference documentation when needed

 ## Getting Started